AssistiveRoboticsUNH/smart-home-2/README.md

 ```

 # Manual Intervention Protocol for Docking Failures
-If the robot fails to dock more than 3 times, it will enter runstop mode, call caregiver and notify on discord that the robot failed to dock 3 times asking for intervention.

-## Manual Intervention Protocol for Docking Failures

 If the robot fails to dock **more than 3 times**, it will:

 - Enter **runstop** mode.
-- Notify the caregiver or operator of the failure.
+- Notify the caregiver or operator of the failure on discord and through a phone call.
 - **Stop attempting to dock or move further**.

 To manually resolve the issue and allow the robot to retry docking: